yamchips/issue-tracker/Learning-notes.md

 ### Create customized ErrorMessage component

 Create a customized ErrorMessage component, so we don't have to use `Text` component and define its attribute twice.
 Use PropsWithChildren to simplify code.

+### Add a spinner in button

+Refer to this [website](https://tw-elements.com/docs/standard/components/spinners/).
+Copy the code, create a new component and modify spinner's size and border.